 hand sanitizer within reach.

-Safer travels.
-Guests traveling for the get-together should drive with family members in a private vehicle, if possible, and wear masks at gas stations and rest stops.
-Anyone who has to fly should be extra careful around groups clustered near security lines and concourses, wear masks in airports and on planes, and hang back until lines have thinned.
+travel by car with members of your household who are vaccinated in a private vehicle, if possible.
+Wear a mask at gas stations and rest stops.
+If you must travel by air, be careful around large groups clustered at security lines and concourses, wear masks in airports and on planes, and hang back until lines have thinned.

 Stay safe this holiday season and your family will be even more grateful for your traditions in the years to come.